Assessments

 Your educational assessment is just one step in understanding learning needs.

-An educational assessment is just one part of building a clearer understanding of learning needs.
-Optional follow-up sessions are available to explore results and consider what they may mean for day-to-day learning.
-Ongoing therapy is also available for those who feel further support would be beneficial.
+An educational assessment is an important first step in understanding learning needs.
+Optional follow-up sessions are available to explore findings and consider their relevance to daily learning, and ongoing therapy remains available for those who feel continued support would be helpful.

 Cognitive Assessment Cabarita